Thriving Gluten Free

 What ingredients do I need to make this Irish Potato Candy?

 There's nothing "healthified" about this recipe!
 BUT it's a once a year tradition that has been in our family for years and years.
-The original recipe is naturally gluten free and we swapped out the butter for a dairy-free/vegan version.
+Good news- this recipe is naturally gluten free as written.
+Just double-check your powdered sugar label for safety if cooking for someone with celiac disease.
+We also swapped out the butter in the original recipe for a dairy-free version.

 Here's what you'll need: